Superchain Configuration

 - MUST revert if called by an address other than the Guardian.

-- MUST revert if the pausable flag for the given identifier is set to 1 (used/unavailable).
+- MUST revert if the pause timestamp for the given identifier is non-zero (already paused).

 - MUST set the pause timestamp for the given identifier to the current block timestamp.